lab9k/Jaak/README.md

 # Jaak
-Token bot to allocate resources
+Token bot to allocate resources.
+On the parking.

+Built for tokenbrowser.